mromasze/TAccess/README.md

-Simple Telegram bot for sellers of different type of goods.
+Simple Telegram bot for sellers of different type of goods, with user friendly web UI made with Java Spring.

 Currently supporting:
 - Data selling (it can be whatever you want: links, some valuable informations, etc.)